Tutorials

 With tracezillas integration to e-conomic you can sync your customers, suppliers, SKUs and services.

 In addition, you can create invoices in tracezilla, which are synchronized to e-conomic.
+Payment status can be fetched from e-conomic and synced to tracezilla.

 The integration requires that you already have an account in e-conomic.

-Step 1/7: Connect
+Step 1/8: Connect

 1. Click the Company name in the upper right corner.
 Select Company settings.